Topic: Condensation Polymers

 Question 6 of 10

-7. What is the name of a biodegradable polyester?
+7. What is the process of joining monomers together called?

 Question 7 of 10